savonet/book/introduction.md

 same volume.
 We should also compress and equalize the sound in order to have a warm sound or to give the radio a unique color.

-Finally, the rule number one of a webradio is that _it should never fail_!
-We want to ensure that if, for some reason, the stream we are usually relaying is not available, or the external harddisk on which our MP3 files are stored is disconnected, an emergency playlist will be played.
-More difficult, if the microphone is unplugged the soundcard will not be aware of it and will provide us with silence: we should be able to detect that we are streaming blank and after some time fallback on the emergency playlist.
+Finally, the rule number one of a webradio is that _it should never fail_.
+We want to ensure that if, for some reason, the stream we are usually relaying is not available, or the external harddisk on which our MP3 files are stored is disconnected, an emergency playlist will be played, so that we do not simply kick off our beloved listeners.
+More difficult, if the microphone is unplugged the soundcard will not be aware of it and will provide us with silence: we should be able to detect that we are streaming blank and after some time also fallback on the emergency playlist.

 Once we have successfully generated the stream we had in mind, we want to encode it multiple times simultaneously: this is necessary to account for various qualities (so that users can choose depending on their bandwidth) and various formats.
-We should also be able to broadcast those encoded streams using various protocols.
+We should also be able to broadcast those encoded streams using the various usual protocols that everybody uses nowadays.

 As we can see, there is a wide variety of usages and this is only the tip of the iceberg.
 Even more complex setups can be looked for in practice, especially if